GoogleChrome/web.dev/src/site/content/en/blog/farfetch/index.md

 The teams addressed how they were loading the main content of those pages.
 Armed with a business case that showed the impact of chasing this opportunity, they were able to:

-- Adapt the product image loading component from a JS-based solution to a native implementation.
+- Adapt the product image loading component from a JavaScript-based solution to a native implementation.
-- Define the priority of the images and divide them into critical and non-critical assets
+- Define the priority of the images and divide them into critical and non-critical assets.
 - Load critical images early, with the source already inline in the HTML and using `<link rel="preload">` so they download as soon as possible.
 - Use the `<img loading="lazy">` attribute for non-critical images, with a polyfill using Intersection Observer on unsupported browsers, such as Safari.